 An investigation into the Honolulu small plane crash will now be conducted by the FAA and the National Transportation Safety Board (NTSB).
 The full investigation will be delayed until the wreckage can be transported from the inaccessible mountain area to an inspection site.

 Family and Friends Mourn Victims of Honolulu Small Plane Crash

 There were four people, including the pilot, killed in the plane crash.

-Evensen was dating Riley and was a graduate of the prestigous Punahou School on Oahu.
+- Gerrit Evensen, 28: Evensen was dating Riley and was a graduate of the prestigious Punahou School on Oahu.
 He had started his own business in June, and friends describe him and Riley as being deeply in love.

 Plane Owner Connected to Oahu Plane Crash in June